 Research,additionally, found that women report more stress from life events such as death of a loved one, illness, losing a cell phone and other stressful life events.
 This fact alone makes women more vulnerable to the health risks associated with stress such as hypertension, anxiety, depression and obesity.
 Could this be the major reason that heart disease is the #1 killer of women in America?
 So, how can we reduce stress….

-How to Get Rid of Stress Naturally
+How to Reduce Stress Naturally

 One of the easiest ways to reduce stress naturally is laughter.
 Laughing helps to reduce stress hormones, including epinephrine and cortisol.